8 July 2024

 Malley Phare, an architectural symbol with a height of 60 meters, is an exemplary object from an energy and socio-cultural point of view.
 The use of wood from almost exclusively indigenous sources allows us to meet several challenges: application of the principles of the 2000 Watts society, increased energy performance, sustainable development, reduction of the duration of the construction site, lightness of the structure.

 The new building is composed of 14 floors divided by 3 typical floors.
 This organization creates a facade design composed of slots, notches and loggias.
-Several common spaces are available to the inhabitants: “jokers” rooms as well as coworking and home office premises (double height) that encourage teleworking and meet a growing and current need.
+Several common spaces are available to the inhabitants: “joker” rooms as well as coworking and home office premises (double height) that encourage teleworking as well a meeting a growing and current need.

 One of the most striking features of Malley Phare is its commitment to sustainability, epitomized by the extensive photovoltaic installation on its facades.
 This installation is not just an add-on but a core component of the building’s design and energy strategy.